-Based on the values of regression (R^2) and other error functions, it was found that the, order of fitness of these isotherms models was Langmuir > Freundlich > Temkin.
-It can also been seen that maximum sorption capacity (Q_0) increases with temperature, which may be attributed to the fact that increase in temperature causes an enhancement in the sorption sites.
-In addition, difing the dimensionless separation factor R_L (Weber and Chakraborty 1974) which may be given as:
+Based on the values of regression (R) and other error functions, it was found that the, order of fitness of these isotherms models was Langmuir > Freundlich > Temkin.
+It can also been seen that maximum sorption capacity (Q0) increases with temperature, which may be attributed to the fact that increase in temperature causes an enhancement in the sorption sites.
+In addition, difalso favored at higher temperatures.
+(Ahmad 2009).
+Finally the affinity of adsorbate towards the STL was further established using the dimensionless separation factor RL (Weber and Chakraborty 1974) which may be given as: